Case Study – Personal Project

 The Make a Difference app was designed to serve the community by encouraging people to participate in volunteer opportunities in their community.

-Create a mobile app to increase the number of volunteers in local communities.
+Create a mobile app to help recruit volunteers

-Conducting interviews, paper and digital wireframing, low and high-fidelity prototyping, conducting usability studies, accounting for accessibility, iterating on designs, determining information architecture, and responsive design.
+Conducting interviews, paper & digital wireframing, low & high-fidelity prototyping, usability studies, accessibility, iteration, information architecture.

-User group: I decided to focus on young adults, age 25-34, as the main user group after discovering that they are the least likely to volunteer.
+User Group: Young adults, aged 25–34, were chosen as the focus because they are the least likely to volunteer.

 Things that encourage volunteering include: